IHateGameDev/SFDL/Readme.md

-# FDL - short file description language
+# SFDL - short file description language
 ### Features
 Library for parse .sfdl to file
 Executable for parse input string to output file